goutham-1902/SOBERRY/Readme.md

-Sobery is an audio streaming application.
+Sobery is an audio streaming application. visit https://soberry.vercel.app/ to have a closer look.

 **Installation**
-To get started with IHH Player, you'll need to clone the repository and set up both the client and server:
+To get started with Soberry, you'll need to clone the repository and set up both the client and server:

 **Client (Frontend)**
 Clone the repository.